-- Complete a course in drug administration approved by the Ohio State Board of Pharmacy;
+• complete a course in drug administration approved by the State Board of Pharmacy;

-- Receive and maintain certification to perform basic life-support procedures by completing a basic life-support training course by the American Red Cross or the American Heart Association; and
+• receive and maintain certification to perform basic life-support procedures by completing a basic life-support training course certified by the American Red Cross or the American Heart Association;

-- Practice in accordance with a definitive set of treatment guidelines specified in a protocol established by a physician and approved by the Ohio State Board of Pharmacy.
+• practice in accordance with a definitive set of treatment guidelines specified in a protocol established by a physician and approved by the State Board of Pharmacy.

-CLICK HERE for additional program information.
-If you were unable to attend this program and are interested in attending another time, please complete the following form .
+If you were unable to attend this program but are interested in attending another time, please complete the following form .

 Immunization Program Interest Form